sebastianpfischer/investment-portfolio/README.md

 ## Roadmap

-0. Create skelleton of the project (package, docs, unittests, ...)
+0. Create skeleton of the project (package, docs, unittests, ...)
-1. cli implementation to create projects, add standard investement strategy (passive, active) with %, add stocks, amount, value , rm stocks, ...
+1. cli implementation to create projects, add standard investment strategy (passive, active) with %, add stocks, amount, value , rm stocks, ...
 2. Ability to see the deltas between your investment sheet and your stocks
 3. Ability to update your stocks value
 4. Ability to cope with currencies